Posts

 Image

 Hello!
 It's been more than two years since we've used our Tech blog page.
-So ..... we've purged all the old content and we're starting anew for the 2022-2023 school year!
+So ..... we've purged all the old content and we're starting anew for the 2024-2025 school year!
 Going forward, we will be using this as a resource to communicate with both staff and the community.
 For our staff, the blog will also replace our monthly newsletter that we've done in years past.
 This will let us get articles and information out to staff in a more timely manner than waiting for a month's worth of newsletter to be typed and formatted.
-We will send blog posts via email to staff as Tech updates as we post them, and we will use tags to identify posts as being for everyone, as opposed to things that might be posted just for tech managers or other groups of stsaff.
-Keep an eye out for postings in the next few weeks regarding: Some new and exciting professional development opportunities for District staff, from our 2019-2020 Innovations in Technology grant.
-Fall and spring tech
+We will send blog posts via email to staff as Tech updates as we post them, and we will use tags to identify posts as being for everyone, as opposed to things that might be posted just for tech managers or other groups of staff.
+Keep an eye out for postings in the next few weeks regarding: Some new and exciting professional development opportunities for District staff Fall and spring tech projects that are in the works Other exciting th...